 Have good character playing sports

 Many would say that to play sports it’ all about having fun and being a good sport.
 But being a good sport means really trying your best every practice and game.
 Playing by the rules and trying to improve yourself as a person every day.
 For some it’s learning to control emotions better when winning or losing.
 For others it could be trying to improve on work rate or focus.
-My daughters are young right now and play rec soccer, but I tell them they better work their hardest.
-It’s impossible to work your very hardest every single day and we all could probably look back and wish we had tried harder at something.
-But at the end of the day you have a choice to make.
+My daughters are young right now and play rec soccer and other sports, but I tell them they better work their hardest.
+It’s impossible to work your very hardest every single day, and we all could probably look back and wish we had tried harder at something.
+At the end of the day you have a choice to make.
 Here are some amazing character tips from a 14 year MLS veteran.

 Do friends weaken your personal brand?

 Hanging out with friends is fun and important, but make sure you are hanging out with people who protect you.
-I can’t tell you how many people have lost scholarships because they were caught at party’s doing the wrong things.
+I can’t tell you how many people have lost scholarships because they were caught at parties doing the wrong things.
 Nowadays anyone can see you at the wrong place at the wrong time.
-Imagine if you are a college coach with a souse and children and to keep your job you have to find players to help your team win.
-You probably will be checking up on your players on social media to make sure they are representing you and your team well.
+Imagine if you are a college coach with a spouse and children, and to keep your job you have to find players to help your team win.
+You probably would be checking up on your players on social media to make sure they are representing you and your team well.
 All it takes is one picture or video to ruin your future opportunity.
+You might be doing nothing wrong, but what if you end up in a picture next to people who are?
 Best thing you can do is do the right things and hang with with people who do the same.
 In the end you will make a great example to others around you, which will lift everyone’s potential and opportunity.

 5 ways to protect your brand as an athlete